 You’ll need to be sure that visible discoloration is from a stain that will respond to whitening products.
 If tooth enamel is severely eroded, you may need a cosmetic treatment other than whitening.
 If you have receding gums, the exposed roots may appear yellow, but whitening won’t make them whiter.

 Visiting Dr. Braymen, a recognized cosmetic dentist for a whitening procedure has several advantages beyond getting a professional exam and cleaning before the teeth whitening treatment.
 First, you can be sure that Dr. Brayman will protect your lips and gums so they’re not irritated by the bleaching agent.
 Second, the procedure used in her office – Philips Zoom – produces better results more quickly.
 And finally, even people with sensitive teeth should be able to tolerate the Zoom process.

 When you come in for teeth whitening, Dr. Brayman explains how the process works, then begin by removing tartar and surface stains.
 Using a color chart or digital photography, the color of your teeth is recorded so you can compare it to the results.

 The Zoom procedure uses a whitening gel together with the Zoom WhiteSpeed light, which speeds up the process by helping the bleaching agent break up stains.
 After 15 minutes, the gel is removed so Dr. Brayman can check the results.
 Most people need three gel applications, so the entire treatment only takes 45-60 minutes.

-Are you looking for an effective “teeth whitening treatment near me” or you’re not sure what is cosmetic dentistry and if it is right for you?
-Please call our cosmetic dentist office at 516-340-6012 or schedule an appointment online.
+Are you looking for an effective “best teeth whitening near me” or you’re not sure what is cosmetic dentistry and if it is right for you?
+Please call our cosmetic dentist’s office at 516-340-6012 or schedule an appointment online.
 We will be happy to answer all your questions.
 Everyone is welcome in our Long Island, NY dental clinic including the residents of Woodbury, Syosset, Oyster Bay, Huntington, Melville, and Plainview.